Looking for a therapist? Inquire here!

 Wendy has completed training in childhood trauma, addictions in youth and adults, and family systems.
 Wendy has a special interest in advocating for and helping clients navigate the many changes, challenges and stages that life presents.

-She chooses the therapy model that best fits her clients’ needs and draws on tools from Cognitive Behavioural Therapy (CBT), Person-Centred, Mindfulness, Solution Focused methodologies, and Strength Based therapy.
+She chooses the therapy model that best fits her clients’ needs and draws on tools from Cognitive Behavioural Therapy (CBT), Person-Centred, Mindfulness, Solution Focused methodologies, and Strengths-Based therapy.

 Charlotte has extensive experience in working with diverse client populations including adults, couples, and seniors.
 She believes that accessibility and mental health are paramount and believes in meeting the client where they are.
 Charlotte has special interest in the areas of stress, grief and bereavement, anxiety, depression, navigating career transitions, LGBTQSIA+ issues, assisting clients with disabilities, separation and divorce, and time management.